pulse-framework/pulse/docs/v3/introduction/what-is-pulse.md

   <a href="https://twitter.com/pulseframework"><img src="https://img.shields.io/twitter/follow/pulseframework.svg?label=Pulse+Twitter" alt="Follow Pulse on twitter"></a>
 </p>

-Lightweight, modular and powerful.
-An alternative to `Redux`/`VueX`/`MobX` and request libraries such as `Axios`/`Request.js`.
-Use Pulse to creare a **_core_** state & logic library for your application; plug and play directly into any UI Framework.

 ```ts
 const App = new Pulse();

 const Hello = App.State<string>('the sound of music');
 ```

+Lightweight, modular and powerful.
+An alternative to `Redux`/`VueX`/`MobX` and request libraries such as `Axios`/`Request.js`.
+Use Pulse to creare a **_core_** state & logic library for your application; plug and play directly into any UI Framework.

 ## Why Pulse?

 Pulse provides a clean-cut toolset to build a Javascript application quickly and efficiently.
-It encourges developers to construct a core logic library that can be dropped into any UI framework.
+It encourges developers to construct a core library that can be dropped into any UI framework.
 Your `core` is the brain of your application, it will handle everything from state management, API requests to all logic and calculations.
 Pulse will supply pre-computed data to your UI components, in the framework of your choice with complete reactivity.

 ### Typescript